raldred/otb-coding-exercise/README.md

 I had a few difference solutions to the cyclic dependency check for example a recursive function, I found those to be unreliable and only worked if jobs were entered in a fixed order due to lack of unique job idendifers.
 I settled on a reducing array of jobs to check with a second array to track the jobs already seen in the cycle.

 It also became apparent that the solution to sorting the sequence was not robust when jobs were passed in a different order, the returned sequence did not correctly order the dependency chain.
+I tweaked to reposition both the job and it's dependency.

 --